Wattle Flat, New South Wales

-The area now known as Wattle Flat is on the traditional land of the Wiradjuri people.
+The area now known as Wattle Flat is on the traditional land of Wiradjuri people.

 Gold was discovered around Wattle Flat in 1851.
 The area had both alluvial and quartz reef gold mining.
 The area known as Red Bank, 3.2 km south of Wattle Flat, had rich alluvial workings.
 Significant gold mining activities continued in the area up until around the years of the First World War.
 There was minor revival when unemployed people sought gold in the area during the Great Depression.
 The longest-lived of the reef mines, the Big Oaky Mine operated between 1877 and 1937.

 It is said that, at the peak of the gold boom, the area had a population of 20,000 and Wattle Flat had ten hotels, four large stores and several smaller ones.
 By 1932, the population had fallen to around 400.
 The last of the hotels, the Royal Hotel, was destroyed by fire in 1931 and was not rebuilt.

 There has been a public school at Wattle Flat since 1858.
 From 1876 to until 1958, there was also a convent school—St. Joseph's—run by the Sisters of St. Joseph.
 Wattle Flat has Anglican, Catholic, and Uniting church buildings.
 The Anglican church is now a private residence.
 There are separate Anglican, Catholic, and Uniting Church cemeteries, each of which is adjacent to the associated church.
 On Limekilns Road, there is also a general cemetery that was dedicated in 1884, but little used.